Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Indications

-Features of the treatment of alcohol addiction
+Features of alcohol addiction treatment

 • When there is severe shortness of breath or cough caused by heart failure.